Start Your Oboe Journey with a Free Lesson

 Why choose Lesson With You?

 Unlike other lesson platforms where instructors may teach multiple instruments such as clarinet or voice, our teachers exclusively teach oboe.
-We believe in delivering the best lesson experience, and our instructors possess professional knowledge and degrees—not certificates—in oboe from top music schools like Indiana University.
+We believe in delivering the best lessons, and our instructors possess professional knowledge and degrees—not certificates—in oboe from top music schools.

-We’re also proud to offer fixed, competitive pricing, and every new student gets a complimentary trial lesson.
-Additionally, we don’t require long-term contracts, and our dedicated client service team is here to help you every step of the way.
+We’re also proud to offer fixed, competitive pricing.
+We don’t require long-term contracts, and our dedicated client service team is here to help you every step of the way.

 How do online oboe lessons work?

-At Lesson With You, once you submit the signup form, our customer service team will personally match you with an oboe teacher who is the perfect fit in terms of teaching style, personality, and schedule.
-If you have any specific preferences, you can include them as additional requests in the form we send you later.
+At Lesson With You, once you submit the signup form, our customer service team will personally match you with an oboe teacher who fits your learning style, personality, and schedule.
+If you have specific preferences, you can include them in the form we send later.

 How much do oboe lessons cost?

-The pricing of oboe lessons can vary significantly based on factors such as the instructor’s expertise, performance proficiency, academic backgrounds, location, teaching experience, and the duration of each lesson.
+The pricing of oboe lessons can vary based on factors like the instructor’s expertise, performance level, academic credentials, location, teaching experience, and the duration of each lesson.
 Generally, in-person private lessons cost at least 10% more than online lessons.

 At Lesson With You, we offer competitive, fixed rates of $35 for a half hour lesson, $50 for 45 minutes, and $65 per hour.